 - A crucial pre-step to drilling is to ensure the motor speed on your drill bit is correct.
 500 RPM or slower is ideal for mild/”hardware store” steel.
 In tandem with this rule is “you can go faster with a smaller bit.”

-- Before drilling, you must check the RPM setting that suits your material most.
+- Before drilling, you must check the RPM setting that suits your material the most.

 - If you’re tense about your material might move, and if you don’t have a hand free, we suggest re-clamp, don’t take any chance!